-In June 2014, the Company's wholly owned subsidiary, Greenleaf Capital, LLC, entered into an ADC Arrangement under which it agreed to provide financing up to a maximum of \$9,785 for the acquisition, development and construction of a retail shopping center and appurtenant facilities.
-Greenleaf Capital has an option to purchase the property when the construction project is completed contingent upon tenant rental commitments for at least 90% of rentable space being secured by the developer.
+In June 2014, the Company's wholly owned subsidiary, Greenleaf Capital, LLC, entered into the ADC Arrangement under which it agreed to provide financing up to a maximum of \$9,785 for the acquisition, development and construction of a retail shopping center and appurtenant facilities.
+During the first quarter of 2015, the Company amended the maximum loan amount from \$9,785 to \$10,200.
+The increased financing was used to acquire additional land.
+Greenleaf Capital has an option to purchase the property when the construction project is completed contingent upon tenant rental commitments for at least 90% of the rentable space being secured by the developer.
 The purchase price is calculated at maturity of the loan using a predetermined capitalization rate and the projected net operating income of the developed property.
 The loan has an initial term of 24 months and can be extended for an additional 12 months if the purchase option is not exercised by Greenleaf Capital.
 Prepayment is not permitted while the ADC Arrangement is in effect.
 The loan bears a fixed annual interest rate of 6% due monthly in arrears.
+The interest on the loan during the construction is paid out of an interest reserve, which is funded out of the proceeds of the loan.
+After the interest reserve is exhausted, interest payments are payable in cash.
 The loan agreement is secured by a) a first mortgage on the land and improvements, b) assignment of all leases, rents, issues, and profits from the land and improvements, and c) personal guarantees.

 Under this ADC Arrangement, Greenleaf Capital will provide substantially all necessary funds to complete the development and Greenleaf Capital will receive the entire residual profit of the developed property if it exercises the purchase option.
-The developer may make multiple draws on the credit facility as the construction progresses.
-Based on the characteristics of this ADC Arrangement which are similar to those of an investment, combined with the expected residual profit being greater than 50%, the arrangement is accounted for and reported in the balance sheet as a real estate investment.
+The developer had reached the maximum amount of the credit facility, and as a result, there was no financing commitment unused by the property developer as of December 31, 2015.
+Based on the characteristics of this ADC Arrangement, which are similar to those of an investment, combined with the expected residual profit being greater than 50%, the arrangement is accounted for and reported in the balance sheet as a real estate investment.
 All project costs associated with the ADC Arrangement are capitalized.
 The loan commitment fee received by Greenleaf Capital is deferred and recognized in investment income on a straight-line basis over the term of the loan agreement.